-If you are a parent of a teen, their dentist or orthodontist likely discussed the subject of their wisdom teeth removal.
-Perhaps you never experienced negative side effects from your wisdom teeth.
-So you haven’t considered, “Do I have to get my wisdom teeth removed?”
+If you are a parent of a teen, their dentist or orthodontist has likely discussed the subject of their wisdom teeth removal.
+Perhaps you never experienced negative side effects from your wisdom teeth, so you haven’t considered wisdom teeth removal for your child.
 You may wonder why this tooth extraction has become a rite of passage.
-At Lovett Dental Heights, we focus on creating healthy smiles of a lifetime.
+At Lovett Dental Heights, we focus on creating healthy smiles for a lifetime.
 Thus, we offer services for oral surgery, including wisdom tooth removal.
-It supports our mission of providing dental care for a lifetime.
+Wisdom teeth can cause serious problems, and removing them before these problems start can help your child’s teeth and gums stay healthy.

 If you’ve wondered why there is a trend for teens to have their wisdom teeth removed by the time they’re 18 years old or even younger, their age has much to do with it.
 Removing wisdom teeth from adolescent patients allows your oral surgeon to quickly and easily perform the surgery because the root systems of the wisdom teeth are not fully developed.
 This makes the surgery faster, less invasive, and allows your teen to heal faster.